 #TDRGoodMorning Challenge Winner

-Meet the latest winners of our #TDRGoodMorning challenge: Rep. Todd Rokita (R-IN), Rep. Susan Brooks (R-IN), Indiana GOP Chairman Eric Holcomb and the Indiana GOP Staff.
+Meet the latest winners of our #TDRGoodMorning challenge: Professor Larry Sabato’s class at the University of Virginia… and their school’s mascot the Cavalier.

 Thanks to everyone who submitted.